BachPhu/Obsidian-Notes/Blender/Blender Shortcuts.md

  Ctrl + Alt + 0 - (adjust the view you like first) snap the camera there Z - Shading option
  Ctrl + Space - full screen the window you want
  Ctrl + Tab - select mode
+ Ctrl + number - add in  level for modify
+ Ctrl + R - loop cut
 ## Click on Object

  G - grab